 What is Epithalon?

-Research has shown that preventing aging in the skin is much more than just improving appearance.
+Scientific institutes and healthcare providers have strongly promoted the fact that preventing aging in the skin is much more than just improving appearance.
 Aged skin is brittle, prone to tears, and often subjected to chronic insults that lead to pressure ulcers, diabetic ulcers, and many more.
 The ability to boost skin rejuvenation will not just benefit appearance, but it will also actually ward off damage, disease, and infection.

 NOTE: The information found on this website and within this article is intended for educational or informational purposes only.
 Some or all of the content in these articles are not substantiated by a medical professional and may be based on the opinions of the writer who may not be a medical or accredited professional.
 Not intended for personal use.
 Please review our Terms and Conditions.

 Dr. Marinov (MD, Ph.D.) is a researcher and chief assistant professor in Preventative Medicine & Public Health.
 Prior to his professorship, Dr. Marinov practiced preventative, evidence-based medicine with an emphasis on Nutrition and Dietetics.
 He is widely published in international peer-reviewed scientific journals and specializes in peptide therapy research.